AmmarHalees/onsubmit/README.md

 ## Description

-`onsubmit` provides a simple and headless interface for validating form fields, with emphasis on security.
+`onsubmit` is the simplest, least set-up needing way to validate an input or a form.
+On the client or on the server.

 ### Features